PANCHO7532/alienswarm-sdk/README.md

     2) Right-click on the Server (Swarm) solution, and rename it to Server.

 # Extra notes
-You might want to delete Post-Compile scripts, so Visual Studio won't attempt to copy the .dll files to an missing directory.
+- You might want to delete Post-Compile scripts, so Visual Studio won't attempt to copy the .dll files to an missing directory.

-Compiled DLLs are inside the respective folders (client, missionchooser, server) inside game folder, under an folder prefixed with your build type, ex: (foldername)_release
+- Compiled DLLs are inside the respective folders (client, missionchooser, server) inside game folder, under an folder prefixed with your build type, ex: Release or Release_(modname)
+- Debug compile is broken and might not be fixed in this branch (if so, checkout other branches in this repository!), compiling on Release works fine.